pentagonalize/C-RASP/README.md

 - Min
 - Max
 - Constants
+- Design choices: Hide BOS.
+Also need another FFN to ensure the BOS count is always 0, otherwise it screws with the rest

 Utilities
 - When pretty-printing, mask out the counts that have been overwritten by LayerNorm during Comparison